|

 Generally refers to the process by which prospective jurors are

-invited to sit on a jury.
-It is also used in questioning the credentials
+being invited to sit on a jury.
+It is also used in questioning

-of an expert being proffered to the Court to testify.
+the credentials of an expert being proffered to the Court to

 Wende Brief

-to issue a written opinion disposing of the possible issues mentioned.
+written opinion disposing of the possible issues mentioned.
+Several

 appeals in juvenile delinquincy appeals, termination of parental